Wayne County Fair History

 An additional restroom was built in 1986.
 The Marion Sr. Booth replaced their food booth with a modem building in May 1987.

 The Wayne County Fair means so many different things to many people.
-The annual fair is a place for families to meet old friends and make new ones.
+An annual fair is a place for families to meet old friends and to make new ones.
 The Fair hosts over 100 commercial exhibitors and hundreds of fair exhibitors who compete in various 4-H, agricultural. and domestic competitions.
 The fair showcases Wayne County’s best craftsmen, animals, vegetables and plants.
 Entertainment Alley showcases a variety of entertainment for all ages.
 The vast mid-way provides thrilling rides and games for young and old.
-Numerous food vendors provide a variety of meal options and there is currently a Wine Tasting event that couples local wineries and farm markets to edify fairgoers.
+Numerous food vendors provide a variety of meal options and there is currently a Wine, Beer, Spirits & Farm Market Tasting event that we call “Our Tasting Event” this event is to showcase the regions best products produced from the Finger Lakes Area, fairgoers are in for a wonderful treat when they take part in this event.

-The Wayne County Fair continues to be profitable and successful because of the diverse Board of Directors and volunteers from the Advisory Board, 4-H, Grange, Fire Departments and local and state law enforcement.
+The Wayne County Fair continues to be profitable and successful because of the diverse Board of Directors and over 75 volunteers from the Advisory Board.
+Other partners that help include 4-H, Grange, local Fire Departments, and local and state law enforcement.
 Various businesses sponsor events and activities at the Fair.
 Their support allows the Fair to bring a variety of entertainment and activities for the entire family.
 The Fair continues to be one of the oldest fairs in New York State.
-Annual attendance averages 16,000 for the 6-day event
+Annual attendance averages 32,000 for the 6-day event.

 Looking for more fair history!
 Check out these PDFs